-How to Import PST to Office 365 Shared Mailbox
+Know How to Import PST to Office 365 Shared Mailbox – Complete Guide

-Office 365 Shared mailboxes are the special type of mailbox that not connected with an individual user.
-Majorly they are configured by administrator to grant access by various users such as Sales department, Support department etc. It means many users can send and receive mails from the same email address.
-Thus, the data received in the shared mailbox can be automatically viewed with its associated members.
+Office 365 Shared mailboxes are a special type of mailbox that is not connected to an individual user.
+Majorly they are configured by administrators to grant access to various users such as the Sales department, Support department, etc. It means many users can send and receive emails from the same email address.
+Thus, the data received in the shared mailbox can be automatically viewed by its associated members.

-Try automated software Import PST to Office 365 Tool to migrate Oultook multiple PST files into Office 365 account.
+Try automated software Office 365 Import tool to migrate Oultook multiple PST files into Office 365 account.

 A Technique to Import PST to Office 365 Shared Mailbox

-The first and foremost thing is that the complete procedure performed by the Office 365 administrator.
+The first and foremost thing is the complete procedure performed by the Office 365 administrator.
 It means no other user associated with Office 365 cannot use this method for the same.
 Now, to understand the entire migration process clearly, we take an example here.
-For the overall workaround, we need an Office 365 admin account, a shared mailbox ID, and a O365 mailbox that is the member of shared mailbox.
+For the overall workaround, we need an Office 365 admin account, a shared mailbox ID, and an O365 mailbox that is a member of the shared mailbox.

 - O365 Admin ID:- firstname.lastname@example.org